leducduy520/MQTTClient/README.md

 1. Fork the repository and create a new branch for your changes.
 2. Make your changes and commit them with clear and concise messages.
 3. Push your branch to your fork and submit a pull request.
+4. Add appropriate version label to your PR:
+   - `major`: For breaking changes
+   - `minor`: For new features
+   - `patch`: For bug fixes

 ### Areas to Contribute